EngravedMemories/MTL-Minmax/README.md

   organization={IEEE}
 }
 ```
-- Journal version: To be expected!
+- Journal version: To be published!

 ## Contact
 If you have any questions, please contact Jiacheng Guo at `j.guo58@vikes.csuohio.edu`.